Chris Van Zeyl: Hamilton Tiger-Cats

 On the same day of his Toronto release, the Hamilton Tiger-Cats signed Van Zeyl to a two-year contract on May 18, 2019.
 He started 17 regular season games and two post-season games for the Tiger-Cats and was named a CFL All-Star for the third time in his career.
 He re-signed with the Tiger-Cats on January 12, 2021.
+Van Zeyl played in seven games for the Ticats during the 2021 season.
 On July 26, 2022, midway through the 2022 season, the Tiger-Cats placed Van Zeyl on the six-game injured list.
+He only played in six games during the 2022 season.

+On May 30, 2023, Van Zeyl was activated from the injured veteran list.
+At 39 years of age he was the oldest player in the league.
+He began the season on the injured reserve list, but was activated on June 21, 2023, before the team's third game.
+Van Zeyl played in six regular season games in 2023 as a backup offensive lineman.

+On April 6, 2024, Van Zeyl announced his retirement from professional football.
+In his career, he appeared in 192 regular season games, 12 playoff games, and four Grey Cup games, including two championship victories.